 Estonia does have some rules and regulations, however.
-Sites that wish to offer their services to customers must obtain an activity license and an operating permit.
+Estonia betting sites that wish to offer their services to bettors in the country must obtain an activity license and an operating permit.
 The activity license allows a company to get a permit to organize gambling.
 Activity licenses can be issued for games of chance, games of skill and totos (sports betting).
 Once the activity license has been issued, the company can apply for an operating permit.

 Once you choose a betting website, you can get started by making a deposit in euros via any of the site’s payment methods.
 These include Trustly, Swedbank, U-Net, Neteller, Skrill, bank wire, and more.
 Any money that you win can be withdrawn via those same methods plus bank wire and paper checks.

-It should be noted that due to gambling regulations in Estonia, not all websites offer all forms of gambling.
+It should be noted that due to online gambling regulations in Estonia, not all gambling sites offer all forms of wagering.
 Each type of gambling requires a different activity license and not all operators have all types of licenses.

 Estonia Gambling Laws

-Online gambling is regulated by two pieces of legislation in Estonia: The Gambling Act and the Gambling Tax Act.
-Together, these pieces of legislation make up the legal, regulatory, and taxation framework for all forms of internet betting in the country.
+Online gambling in Estonia is regulated by two pieces of legislation: The Gambling Act and the Gambling Tax Act.
+Together, these pieces of legislation make up the legal, regulatory, and taxation framework for all forms of online betting in Estonia.

 The Gambling Act was passed in 2009 and came into effect in 2010.
-This was the first piece of legislation to address online gambling.
+This was the first piece of legislation to address Estonia online gambling.
 The act created the requirements for obtaining a license and specified which forms of gaming are allowed online.
 Operators were first able to apply for licenses beginning in 2011.